lursight/runem/README.md

 You can control which types of jobs to run via tags.
 Just tag the job in the config and then from the command-line you can add `--tags` or `--not-tags` to refine exactly which jobs will be run.

+To debug why a job is not selected pass `--verbose`.

 For example, if you have a `python` tagged job or jobs, to run only run those jobs you would do the following:

 ```bash